Squirrelcoding/temage/README.md

 Fill in the colors, and lets see the image!
 ![final image](https://i.imgur.com/2288Z5t.png)
-Ignore everything else, you see that little drawing in the bottom right corner?
+Ignore everything else, you see that little drawing in the bottom left corner?
 Thats what we just made!
 We made that little image from a list of numbers and elementary school math!
 Sure, it looks a little off, and there's a percent sign, (it's there for computer reasons) but it works!